microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

     - 'arima': ARIMA.
 Hyperparameters: p, d, q.
     - 'sarimax': SARIMAX.
 Hyperparameters: p, d, q, P, D, Q, s.
 * Custom estimator.
 Use custom estimator for:
-    - tuning an estimator that is not built-in
+    - tuning an estimator that is not built-in;
-    - customizing search space for a built-in estimator
+    - customizing search space for a built-in estimator.

 To tune a custom estimator that is not built-in, inherit `flaml.model.BaseEstimator` or a derived class.
-For example, if you have a estimator class with scikit-learn style `fit()` and `predict()` functions, you only need to set `self.estimator_class`to be that class in your constructor.
+For example, if you have a estimator class with scikit-learn style `fit()` and `predict()` functions, you only need to set `self.estimator_class` to be that class in your constructor.

 ```python
 from flaml.model import SKLearnEstimator
 # SKLearnEstimator is derived from BaseEstimator
 import rgf

 class MyRegularizedGreedyForest(SKLearnEstimator):
     def __init__(self, task="binary", **config):